 - About 450 ha due to the wind farm in Zitz in the SPA "Fiener Bruch" (since 2003), - More than 5.000 ha of wind farms are situated on flyways and former bustard areas which were still used occasionally.
-Barrier effects for an additional 10.000 ha which ceased to be breeding areas before wind farm erection but are now even lost as wintering areas. - A circuitous road for the village Dahnsdorf fragments the winter habitat of the Belzig population. - Maize cultivation area inside the Great Bustard SPAs increased by 460 ha since 2006 and seems to be stable in high level since 2012 (mainly energetic use). - A new asparagus field of 20 ha in the wintering area of the Belzig population raised concern but remained the only one, so far.
+Barrier effects for an additional 10.000 ha which ceased to be breeding areas before wind farm erection but are now even lost as wintering areas. - A circuitous road for the village Dahnsdorf fragments the winter habitat of the Belzig population. - Maize cultivation area inside the Great Bustard SPAs and around still on high level since 2012, slightly decreasing (mainly energetic use). - A new asparagus field of 20 ha in the wintering area of the Belzig population raised concern but remained the only one, so far.